 Are you aging well?
-I know it’s not a pleasant question, but it’s one we should be asking ourselves, at least, occasionally.
-How flexible are you?
-Did you cringe when I asked that?
-Flexibility is a measure of aging.
-Try these four stretches to make sure you aren’t aging faster than you should be!
+I know it’s a direct question, but it’s one we should all be asking ourselves, at least occasionally.
+Flexibility is one a the most significant measures of aging.
+How are you doing in this area?
+Try these 5 stretches to improve flexibility and slow down aging.

 Flexibility: How Fast Are You Aging?